Boris Johnson is right to drop his plan to relax town planning laws | ExBulletin

 A slight increase in the supply of housing is unlikely to have much of an effect on prices in the face of such high demand.
 Changing housing taxation seems more likely to have the kind of drastic effects that are needed.
 My personal manifesto would be to remove the stamp duty, replace the housing tax with a progressive annual tax on the value of the property and tax second homes more heavily.
 This would allow housing to be allocated more efficiently, permanently reduce housing prices and shift part of the market from buy to rent to owner occupancy.

-I am all in favor of denser construction in urban areas, which has happened in London and many major UK cities over the past two decades, but I don’t think we are at the stage where we are must destroy the countryside in the name of social justice.
+I am all in favor of denser construction in urban areas, which has happened in London and many major UK cities over the past two decades, but I don’t think we are at the stage where we are have to destroy the the countryside in the name of social justice.

 In a way, my plan is perhaps just as unrealistic as that of the Just build more houses brigade, because if there is one thing that British voters like even less than new houses in their backyard, it is property taxes.
 But at least my plan would work, as relaxing planning restrictions arbitrarily damages the quality of life for many people without any real gain.